daifengwanglab/iBrainMap/README.md

 ---

+Running time for each donor: ~5-7 min (depending on the number of cells present in the individual)

 ### Training Knowledge-Guided Graph Neural Network (KG-GNN) model from scratch
 KG-GNN model training involves two steps and each step is explained with a demo example below.
 The files for running the demo are available in the demo/step2/ folder.
 The users must first extract the demo graphs from "demo/step2/sample_graphs.zip" file.